kimani-ndegwa/D3-Assessment-Playground/Algorithms/README.md

 A hash algorithm is a function that converts a data string into a numeric string output of fixed length.

 Examples of Hashing Functions
-- Mainly for security as in developing Public Kets for application
+- Mainly for security as in developing Public Keys for application
 - SHA1
 - MD5
 - SHA256, SHA512